Clement05/config/tomcat8.md

 * I have already installed an apache2 server

-* I am an debian-jessie
+* I am on debian-jessie

 Install Tomcat 8
 =====================